omarelnokrashy/Fine-Grained-Fruit-Quality-Assessment/README.md

 ### Addressing Class Imbalance

-[cite_start]The initial dataset had a significant class imbalance, with banana-related classes having over 1500 images each, while some tomato classes had fewer than 200[cite: 15]. [cite_start]To address this, targeted data augmentation was applied to increase the number of samples in the minority classes[cite: 19]. [cite_start]Augmentation methods included horizontal/vertical flips, rotations, brightness adjustments, and zooming[cite: 24]. [cite_start]In addition, class weighting was used during model training to penalize errors from minority classes more heavily[cite: 28, 29].
+[cite_start]The initial dataset had a significant class imbalance[cite: 15]. [cite_start]To address this, targeted data augmentation was applied to increase the number of samples in the minority classes[cite: 19]. [cite_start]Augmentation methods included horizontal/vertical flips, rotations, brightness adjustments, and zooming[cite: 24]. [cite_start]In addition, class weighting was used during model training to penalize errors from minority classes more heavily[cite: 29]. [cite_start]A custom function was implemented to calculate class weights dynamically from the label distribution using TensorFlow[cite: 30].

 ## Model Architectures

-Three different deep learning models were developed and compared for this project.
+[cite_start]Three different deep learning models were developed and compared for this project[cite: 35].

 ### 1. Hybrid CNN–Transformer Model

-[cite_start]This hybrid model combines a Convolutional Neural Network (CNN) for feature extraction with a Vision Transformer (ViT) for classification[cite: 37]. [cite_start]The CNN captures local spatial features, and these features are then reshaped into a sequence of patches for the transformer[cite: 38, 39]. [cite_start]The Vision Transformer uses multi-head self-attention to capture global relationships[cite: 40].
+[cite_start]This hybrid model combines a Convolutional Neural Network (CNN) for feature extraction with a Vision Transformer (ViT) for classification[cite: 37]. [cite_start]The CNN captures local spatial features, and these features are then reshaped into a sequence of patches for the transformer module[cite: 38, 39]. [cite_start]The Vision Transformer uses multi-head self-attention to capture global relationships[cite: 40]. [cite_start]The final classification is done through a fully connected layer[cite: 42].

 * [cite_start]**Optimizer**: AdamW [cite: 44]
 * [cite_start]**Loss Function**: Categorical Cross-Entropy [cite: 45]